 5) Buzzing Resonance – While this isn't nearly as dangerous as the other problems on the list, it is still worth mentioning.
 If you notice a loud buzzing resonance when the electrical switch is in use, then this could be a sign that there's something wrong with the wiring.
 This can be fixed by having an electrician check it out.

 6) Aluminum Wiring - In the late 60s and early 70's, high copper prices led home builders to run electrical service using single strand aluminum wire.
 Laboratory tests had shown that this metal was a suitable replacement for corrosion-prone metals like copper so it seemed like an excellent cost saving measure at first glance!
-The problem lies in how quickly exposed aluminum oxidizes when compared with other alternatives such as steel or PVC piping which can take decades before they begin to degrade completely - leading not only increased risk but also extended maintenance costs due inevitable leaks over time.We hope that if you notice any of these problems in your home, then you'll be able to get them fixed quickly and safely before something major happens.
+The problem lies in how quickly exposed aluminum oxidizes when compared with other alternatives such as steel or PVC piping which can take decades before they begin to degrade completely - leading not only increased risk but also extended maintenance in home or garage attic costs due inevitable leaks over time.We hope that if you notice any of these problems in your home, then you'll be able to get them fixed quickly and safely before something major happens.
 After all, having bad wiring in your home can be very dangerous, so make sure to act quick.